MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-high-availability.md

 Because the SharePoint platform and its application workloads depend on the availability and reliability of all the SharePoint databases, highly available databases are an extremely important aspect of your high availability strategy.
 You can use the following features as fault-tolerant solutions for SharePoint database servers and databases:

-- SQL Server failover clustering (AlwaysOn Failover Cluster Instances (FCI) in SQL Server 2014 with Service Pack 1 (SP1)) and SQL Server 2012
+- SQL Server failover clustering (Always On Failover Cluster Instances (FCI) in SQL Server 2014 with Service Pack 1 (SP1)) and SQL Server 2012

-- AlwaysOn Availability Groups
+- Always On Availability Groups

 - SQL Server high-availability database mirroring

-**About AlwaysOn Failover Cluster Instances and AlwaysOn Availability Groups**
+**About Always On Failover Cluster Instances and Always On Availability Groups**

 A failover cluster requires shared disk storage between two computers.
 In a two node configuration, the computers are configured as active/passive which provides a fully redundant instance of the primary node.
 The passive node is only brought online when the primary node fails.
 The shared disk is only presented to one computer at a time.
 This configuration typically requires the most additional hardware.
-In SQL Server 2014 (SP1) and SQL Server 2012, this type of cluster configuration is an AlwaysOn Failover Cluster Instance, and it is a specific way to install SQL Server.
+In SQL Server 2014 (SP1) and SQL Server 2012, this type of cluster configuration is an Always On Failover Cluster Instance, and it is a specific way to install SQL Server.
 Because of the configuration requirements, you cannot take a standard SQL Server installation and easily change it to a Failover Cluster Instance.

-An AlwaysOn Availability Group is a different technology in SQL Server 2014 (SP1) and SQL Server 2012 (think of it as a descendant of Database Mirroring) that uses some features exposed by Windows Clustering.
+An Always On Availability Group is a different technology in SQL Server 2014 (SP1) and SQL Server 2012 (think of it as a descendant of Database Mirroring) that uses some features exposed by Windows Clustering.
 However, it does not require shared disk storage, and the computers in an availability group do not have to have a specialized configuration of SQL Server installed on them.
-After a database server is added to a Windows Cluster, it is fairly easy to enable AlwaysOn Availability Groups and then configure the availability group that you want.
+After a database server is added to a Windows Cluster, it is fairly easy to enable Always On Availability Groups and then configure the availability group that you want.

-In summary, any server that runs SQL Server 2014 (SP1) and SQL Server 2012 Enterprise Edition can use AlwaysOn Availability Groups by joining a cluster and configuring the availability group.
-AlwaysOn failover clusters require special hardware and configuration steps to set up Failover Cluster Instances.
+In summary, any server that runs SQL Server 2014 (SP1) and SQL Server 2012 Enterprise Edition can use Always On Availability Groups by joining a cluster and configuring the availability group.
+Always On failover clusters require special hardware and configuration steps to set up Failover Cluster Instances.
 Each of these technologies has its use for specific environments, and both are complementary competitors.
 For more information about these features, see [High Availability Solutions (SQL Server)](/sql/sql-server/failover-clusters/high-availability-solutions-sql-server).
 For help deciding which SQL Server availability technology to use, see [Business continuity and database recovery - SQL Server](/sql/database-engine/sql-server-business-continuity-dr?view=sql-server-ver15).

 > [!IMPORTANT]
 > Because each SQL Server high availability option has its own features, strengths, and weaknesses, one option is not necessarily better than another.
-For example, in a given scenario that uses AlwaysOn Availability Groups, minimizing data lose might be better than any performance gain that AlwaysOn Failover Cluster Instances achieves.
+For example, in a given scenario that uses Always On Availability Groups, minimizing data lose might be better than any performance gain that Always On Failover Cluster Instances achieves.
 You must choose a high-availability solution that is based on your business requirements and IT infrastructure requirements.

 A determining factor in selecting a SQL Server option to use is the SharePoint databases.
 You must understand the characteristics of the SharePoint Server databases.
 Each database may have specific requirements or constraints that will determine the SQL Server fault-tolerant solution that is appropriate and fully supported in your production environment.
 We recommend that you review the following articles: